 Us: An ecommerce marketing automation platform can come with all the features in the world, but if it’s cluttered and poorly designed, it becomes totally useless.
 At Drip, we’ve spent a lot of time designing our platform to ensure it’s intuitive to use and learn.
 You really (really) don’t have to be a techie to use Drip and see mega results.

 If you do hit a problem while working in Drip, there are plenty of very human options to go to for support.
-You have the option of email, chat, or phone support (or even all three) depending on the tier level you sign up for.
+Everyone with a Basic plan or up has access to live chat support 24 hours a day, 7 days a week.

 No matter the method, the nerds over in Drip will guide you through a quick solution.
 Our learning hub MyDrip, and blog also explain everyday issues and how to solve them on your own.
 Plus, we’re adding more posts all the time.
 You can even turn to peers (other reliable Drip users) in Facebook groups for advice.
 You don’t just get a service with Drip, you get a whole community of people dedicated to success.